 MEM specifically describes the sporadic meteoroid complex, and the particles it models arise from different families of comets.
 It does not describe the directionality of NEOs.
 Thus, above a certain size threshold, it becomes necessary to switch to an asteroid dynamical model.
 MEM’s upper mass limit is 10 g, and so the modeler uses this as the dividing line between meteoroids and asteroids.

-MEM 3 is a mature, peer-reviewed model.
-It is not the only possible choice for describing meteoroid impacts, but it is certainly reasonable to use MEM 3 to describe the flux, speed, density, and directionality of meteoroids impacting the Moon in the 1-μg to 10-g mass range.
+MEM version 3 is a mature, peer-reviewed model.
+It is not the only possible choice for describing meteoroid impacts, but it is certainly reasonable to use MEM version 3 to describe the flux, speed, density, and directionality of meteoroids impacting the Moon in the 1-μg to 10-g mass range.

 7.2 Near-Earth Objects (NEO)